 Learn to cut different shapes and the techniques needed to do so.
-Slabs are provided or students September use their own with approval of the instructor.
+Slabs are provided or students September use their own with the approval of the instructor.
 Please bring an apron and safety glasses.
 Prerequisite: Students must have prior experience with cabbing and use of the trim saw.
-2-day class offered second semester.
+2-day class offered the second semester.

 Silversmithing 1st semester––Richard Mesler